PassionZale/PassionZale/README.md

 Apart from coding, I also maintain a blog - you can find my articles & happiness on my website at [lovchun.com](https://www.lovchun.com/).

-It was build with Nextjs & MDX, Deployed on Vercel,
+It was build with Nextjs & MDX, Deployed on Vercel before,

 I refactored this website in 2023,